satyasripathi/assessment-test/README.md

 Note: user-login topic is created and data is generated from docker image mpradeep954/fetch-de-data-gen

-3.Run Python script (consumer.py): This consumes data from user-login topic, processes it, and publishes to new topic processed-user-login topic
+3. Run Python script (consumer.py): This consumes data from user-login topic, processes it, and publishes to new topic processed-user-login topic

  Note: Processed-user-logic topic has some etl logic where timestamp field is converted to yyyy-mm-dd .
 Also filtered only android type devices by flagging out latest app versions.

  kafka topic Topic should look like below:

  original topic data (user-login):
  {"user_id": "4a381a71-5a66-4288-b2f8-7935c19aa7f3", "app_version": "2.3.0", "ip": "80.222.149.199", "locale": "CO", "device_id": "798f2ad2-d955-4152-adef-e6e54a979b63", "timestamp": 1741724761, "device_type": "android"}

  transformed data (Processed-user-logic topic):
  {'user_id': 'd7bcc71e-a4f3-4c4f-8afd-85a6a7dc59ae', 'app_version': '2.3.0', 'ip': '65.43.155.15', 'locale': 'AR', 'device_id': 'd03b36c2-bc44-4826-aa58-8120e0b6834b', 'timestamp': '2025-03-11 20:14:16', 'device_type': 'android', 'outdated_version': True}

  post validation steps:
  To list kafka topics created,
  1. docker exec -it kafka kafka-topics --list --bootstrap-server localhost:29092 (to see topics created in kafka) output should be generated as : user-login, processed-user-login

-2.To view streaming data in the topic, run the command, docker exec -it kafka kafka-console-consumer --bootstrap-server localhost:29092 --topic processed-user-login --from-beginning
+ 2. To view streaming data in the topic, run the command, docker exec -it kafka kafka-console-consumer --bootstrap-server localhost:29092 --topic processed-user-login --from-beginning

  Note: The above commands can also be executed in docker desktop but intalling docker desktop app for respective OS.
 All logs can be viewed in desktop app.